 Jeannette has been active in NH-DI for over 10 years as a Team Manager, Appraiser, and DI parent of 3 children, and has accompanied teams to Global Finals five times.
 Formerly a mortgage banker and business owner, she now manages commercial real estate.
 She serves on the fundraising committee, and regularly volunteers, for the nationally known Londonderry High School Marching Band (the Londonderry Lancers), and is Treasurer for BSA Troop 426 in Londonderry.
 Jeannette also enjoys travelling and spending time with her twins and older daughter.
 She feels that DI has taught her children new skills, and will continue to open new doors for her children well into their adult lives.

 Wayne has been a Team Manager, Appraiser and, as a member of the Board of Directors is responsible for marketing, social and online content for NHICC, including much of the NH-DI photography.
 He launched social media for Destination Imagination, Inc. and currently volunteers as the photography team lead for Global Finals.
-Outside of NHICC, he manages social media listening, analytics and education for a Fortune 500 commerce company.
+Wayne leads the IDC research in the collaboration, social media and experiential practices helping global companies adjust to Digital Transformation.
 Wayne is an adjunct educator with the University of Tennessee, has writes on social media, analytics, and disruptive technologies – and loves the shiny toys of technology.